IBM/maximo-labs/MkDocs/apm_8.11/docs/demo_script.md

 In the case of this asset, the model tells us that it is projected to fail in 0 days...plus or minus 1 day.

 - Depending on the richness of the failure history, a Data Scientist can build predictive models for specific failure modes.
-And the RE can select those failure modes within the widget to see the projection for each.
+And the reliability engineer can select those failure modes within the widget to see the projection for each.
 - Also in the widget, there is information about the training data to help decide when a

 The Failure probability widget can show how different failure modes impact predictions.
 For example, it might show the asset has a 20% probability of failure in the next 2 months due to overheating.